ufal/UMR/doc/eventive-concepts.md

 DZ: What is unclear here?
 And how does it relate to the heading "generic vs. specific mention"?
 I think there is a process (*poničit*) whose `:ARG0` will be another process (*bouře*).

+ŠZ: other examples of possible processes: *Christmas, wind, (financial) inflation*

 #### agent (or, more generally, participant) nouns: